luco17/personalSite/src/content/posts/mistakes.md

 > "The appeal of proposed features is evident at the outset; the performance penalty is evident only as system testing proceeds."

-This was the first software project where I’d had a totally blank canvas.
+This was the first software project where I had a totally blank canvas.
 I wanted to create a small, useful and robust MVP.
 Thing is, my version of ‘small’ should have been much smaller.
-Over the course of the project we undertook two big pivots i.e. three big product builds.
+Over the course of the project we undertook two big pivots which meant three big product builds.
 Each one took 4-6 months and each has features that were either removed or have had no impact.

 We pored over edge cases like “what happens if an admin kicks out another admin” when the admin functionality itself proved to be irrelevant and not worth building!
 This tendency was made worse because we were running scrum and I was making product decisions on the fly in refinement sessions.
 It wasn’t until I discovered [Shape Up](https://basecamp.com/shapeup/1.1-chapter-02) that I managed to curb this tendency.
 It was destructive because it delayed launch, ballooned the test surface and burned cash.

 ### #4.
 Overhiring

 I’d read in a book something like “As a business owner your number one asset is time, so outsource the stuff you’re bad at and focus on what you’re good at to best maximise your time.”
-This seemed reasonable and I adopted it, but it was deeply flawed for these reasons:
+This seemed reasonable and I adopted it, but it was deeply flawed for three reasons:

 - I didn’t know enough about marketing or growth to hire well
 - Our cash burn grew